rh-datascience-and-edge-practice/mlops-demo-message-generator-quarkus/README.md

 docker compose -f docker-compose.yml up
 ```

+> **_NOTE:_**  This docker-compose file was abstracted from: https://developer.confluent.io/quickstart/kafka-docker/.
+Another alternative to consider is the one found at: https://redhat-developer-demos.github.io/quarkus-tutorial/quarkus-tutorial/kafka-and-streams.html

 Once started, there is a Kafdrop UI container that can be accessed using http://localhost:9000

 Another alternative is to use a Visual Studio Code Extension such as [Tools for Apache Kafka](https://marketplace.visualstudio.com/items?itemName=jeppeandersen.vscode-kafka) to view the Kafka topic during development phase.